avaneev/biteopt/README.md

 ## NMSeqOpt ##

-`nmsopt.cpp` - CNMSeqOpt class that implements sequential Nelder-Mead simplex method with "stall count" tracking.
+The CNMSeqOpt class that implements sequential Nelder-Mead simplex method with "stall count" tracking.
 This optimizer is used as an alternative parallel optimizer in BiteOpt.

 ## Citing ##